-Have you ever wondered how to restore deleted files from your repository, how to check if such a restore will work properly or how to track file changes in the backups themselves?
+Have you ever accidentally deleted a file from your DevOps environment, like GitHub, GitLab, Azure DevOps, or Bitbucket?
+Did you wonder how to restore deleted files from your repository, how to check if such a restore will work properly, or how to track file changes in the backups themselves?
 Have you wondered how the git restore command works?
-Do you do backups of version control systems at all, and are you sure that your codes and files in your repositories are safe?
-Do you use commands like git clone and git restore?
+Do you do backups of version control systems at all, and are you sure that your source code and multiple files in your repositories are safe?
+Do you use commands like git clone and git restore to recover deleted files?

 Get free trial

-Git is exciting and awesome but can be dangerous
+Git is exciting and awesome, but it can be dangerous

 The git bundle command is fascinating.
-It bundles a set of Git objects (even an entire repository) into one single file.
-Git bundle is implemented in Git, and thanks to that, Git allows you to treat that file as if it were a standard Git database.
-Let’s look at Listing 1.
+It bundles a set of Git objects (even an entire repo) into one single file.
+Git bundle is implemented in Git, and thanks to this git command line, you can treat that file as if it were a standard Git database.
+Let’s look at Listing 1…

 git clone -mirror company.pdf kafej